Joey Ramone: Appearances in lists of influential people

 After several years in development, Ramone's second posthumous album was released on May 22, 2012.
 Titled ...Ya Know?, it was preceded on Record Store Day by a 7" single re-release of "Blitzkrieg Bop"/"Havana Affair".

+Portrayal in film and television

+Joey Ramone was portrayed by Joel David Moore, as a supporting character, in the 2013 biographical film CBGB.

-On April 15, 2021, the 20th anniversary of Ramone's death, it was announced that Pete Davidson would portray Ramone in the upcoming Netflix biopic, I Slept with Joey Ramone which is based on the memoir of the same name written by Ramone's brother Mickey Leigh.
-Leigh will serve as an executive producer.
-The film is being made with the full cooperation and support of Ramone's estate, with a treatment written by Davidson and director Jason Orley.
+On April 15, 2021, the 20th anniversary of Ramone's death, it was announced that Pete Davidson would portray Ramone in the upcoming Netflix biopic, I Slept with Joey Ramone, based on the memoir of the same name written by Ramone's brother Mickey Leigh, an executive producer on the project, in collaboration with Ramone's estate.
+The treatment was written and developed by Davidson and director Jason Orley.